gntouts/eltrak/README.md

 # eltrak

+## Heroku

+Heroku Free tier is now terminated, so the app is no longer publicly available.
+All links in the README using the `https://eltrak.herokuapp.com` URL are invalid.
+I will try to host it somewhere else soon.
+In the meantime, you can easily deploy `eltrak` yourself.
+Sorry for the inconvenience.

 ## Introduction

 **eltrak** intends to become a free to use API to get shipping status for Greek courier services.